What is IPAM? It’s crucial for managing IP addresses

 When you use IPAM software in isolation, the lack of integration with DNS and DHCP becomes a problem.
 These three core network functions are inextricably tied together.
 Keeping DNS and DHCP data synced with IPAM data makes your IPAM data much more accurate, and therefore much more valuable.

 By integrating with DNS servers and DHCP servers, IP address management software can provide information about details such as:

 - IP addresses available in the address pool

 - Subnets use, including how large they are and who is using them

 - Default routers assignment to each network device

 An IPAM solution also simplifies DNS and DHCP tasks, like writing a DNS record or configuring DHCP settings.

 Together, DNS, DHCP, and IPAM make up a triad known as DDI.

-Managing the components of DDI separately presents inherent risks.
+Managing the three components the comprise the DDI meaning separately presents inherent risks.
 Bringing them together into one managed solution transforms network management.
 DDI provides core network services and enables communications across all points of the network.